Have you considered the necessity of purchasing a water heater?

 - Corrosion Resistant: Because stainless steel resists corrosion, it’s an excellent choice for water heater tank material.

-- Low Maintenance & High Value: Because stainless steel fasteners do not accumulate scratches and rust like other fasteners, they are usually minimal maintenance.
+- Low Maintenance & High Value: Because stainless steel fasteners do not accumulate scratches and rust like other fasteners, they usually minimal maintenance.
 Because of its durability, you’ll be able to save money on fastener replacement.

 Limitations of Stainless Steel Inner Tank